 It’s 11:45 PM.
 You’re three chapters deep into a textbook that feels like it’s written in a foreign language, and your stomach is starting to growl.
-We’ve all been there—the "UberEats scroll of shame" where you spend
+This is the "UberEats scroll of shame" where you spend

 $25 on a mediocre pizza just to survive the night.